-What are the benefits of eating fish during pregnancy?
+Should I stop eating fish completely during pregnancy?

 Fish can provide beneficial protein, long chain polyunsaturated fatty acids (such as omega-3 fatty acids), iodine, selenium, and vitamin D. These are all important for your health and the growth and development of a fetus.
-Some studies have found that women who eat fish during pregnancy have better pregnancy outcomes than those who do not eat fish, and a study found that children born to women who ate fish during pregnancy had higher IQ levels.
+Some studies have found that people who eat fish during pregnancy have better pregnancy outcomes than those who do not eat fish.
 You can maximize the benefits of fish by choosing fish with low mercury levels.